jeremywiens/CPEN221_FinalProject/Design.md

 //Rep Invariant: Each list must contain a form of distinct restaruants, users and reviews.
 //Constructor
 YelpD5(String filename1, String filename2, String filename3)
 //the parser will use JSON and call the constructors for Restaurant, User, and review.
-parse()
+Then add them to there appriopriate lists. parse() getReviews(Restaurant restaraunt)
 Interface methods